 |Consumers not impacted by shift|

-Cardholders may be adjusting to "dipping" their chip cards instead of swiping them, but they won't have to adjust to fraud liability changes.
+Cardholders have adjusted to "dipping" cards instead of swiping, but they won't have to adjust to fraud liability changes.

-If an authorized transaction occurs against a consumer's credit account, they will continue to be reimbursed by their card issuer for the charges per the major networks' (Visa, MasterCard, American Express and Discover) zero-liability policies.
-If the issuer finds that the fraud occurred at a non-EMV compliant merchant, it can request a refund for the chargeback transaction, but the consumer is not involved.
+If an unauthorized transaction occurs against a consumer's credit account, he or she will be reimbursed by the card issuer per the major networks' (Visa, MasterCard, American Express and Discover) "zero-liability policies.
+If the issuer finds the fraud occurred at a non-EMV compliant merchant, it can request a refund for the chargeback transaction, but the consumer is not involved.

 Additionally, cardholders can still use their mag stripe cards.
-Merchants will be able to accept such payments and will not have to turn non-chip card holders away once they have new EMV-compliant payment terminals or related systems.
+EMV-ready Merchants will be able to accept such payments and don't have not have to turn non-chip card holders away.

 “At ATMs where you are taking out the banks money, they insist you use a PIN, no one goes to an ATM and signs for cash,” said Mallory Duncan, senior vice president and general counsel at the National Retail Federation.
 “The banks insist on it because it’s secure, and that’s the same thing we were insisting for our stores around the country, inside and out.”